Coast Guard looks to award Purple Hearts to USS Tampa crew killed during WWI

 Wilkie was a 29-year-old cook on the Tampa, a Coast Guard cutter, when a German submarine sank it off the coast of England during the final months of World War I. All 131 men aboard died.
 The event was the single largest loss of life for the service branch during World War I, and accounted for more than half of all Coast Guard deaths during the war.

-The Purple Heart was extended to the Coast Guard in 1942, and 10 years later, it became possible for the medal to be awarded retroactively for actions after April 5, 1917.
+A long journey The Purple Heart was extended to the Coast Guard in 1942, and 10 years later, it became possible for the medal to be awarded retroactively for actions after April 5, 1917.

 However, it wasn’t until 1999 that efforts began to have the medal awarded to the 111 Coast Guard members and four Navy sailors on board the Tampa, said Nora Chidlow, an archivist with the Coast Guard.
 Other people on the Tampa included British sailors and civilians.